- What is a patent?

 Similarities and Differences Across Jurisdictions

-- How long does a patent last in Canada and the U.S.A.?
+- How long does a patent last?

 - Is a patent valid in every country?

 As a result of international treaties, patent applications can be filed at an international level (i.e. a Patent Cooperation Treaty or PCT patent application).
 However, the international authorities do not grant patents, at some point you will need to enter the application into the national stage and use the international application as the basis for national applications.
-The benefit of the international application stage is that it may allow you to wait until a later point before deciding in which countries you are interested in seeking a patent.
+A benefit of the international application stage is that it may allow you to wait until a later point before deciding in which countries you are interested in seeking a patent.

 - Can you get a patent in a jurisdiction of which you are not a citizen or resident?Yes, you can file in any jurisdiction regardless of citizenship or residency status.